tbaggett/xfgloss/README.md

 # Using XFGloss with Other Custom Components

 XFGloss should also work with existing custom components provided that the renderer is assigned to the custom component instead of a native XF component.
-Your **ExportRenderer** assembly attribute should look like this:
+Your custom component renderer's **ExportRenderer** assembly attribute should look like this:

 	[assembly: ExportRenderer(typeof(MyCustomSwitch), typeof(MyCustomSwitchRenderer))]